 “Is this some cheap band publicity trick?”

-“Our band is on hiatus since our guitarist was shot and died in the streets.
+“Our band is on hiatus since our guitarist was shot and died.
 It does so happen that the band’s manager is the lead attorney in the civil case that forced you to desegregate.
 We want you to go the next step and make all these black kids welcome here in the heart of Dixie Highway.
 If you think this is about publicity, you might want to get on the right side of the issue.”

 “We’ve run this school for fifty years.
 You’re not going to tell us how it’s done.”